Guide:

 Today, there are different forms of jumping classes and disciplines (such as show jumping, hunting, eventing, cross-country etc.), but what they all have in common is the obstacles that the horse is meant to jump.

-So, here is a selection of different types of obstacles:
+So, here is a selection of different types of jumps:

 1. Vertical